 Prior to his election as a Trustee and Director of NALDIC, Nandhaka was our Project Officer, consulting on a variety of NALDIC projects, including local and national EAL networking, EAL training, the NALDIC website redevelopment, events, membership and publicity, as well as writing, producing and editing materials for publication.

 Paul is an experienced practitioner in the field of EAL and minority ethnic achievement.

 He worked as a Local Authority consultant for many years, providing support for schools and developing strategy and policies across the LA to increase the access and raise the achievement of children and families with EAL.

 He has been a NALDIC member for many years and has attended numerous conferences and association meetings, including being involved in some of the initial NALDIC developments.

 Paul has a lot of experience in the organisation of training events and conferences, as well as managing budgets and IT and contributes to the Association’s work in this area.

 Constant has been a supporter of the work of NALDIC for some twenty years.
-He was the inaugural chair in 1993.
-He the Chair of the Publications Committee and has been active in promoting NALDIC through its publications.
+He was the inaugural chair in 1993, and has been active in promoting NALDIC through its publications.

 Currently, he is the Editor of the Research Section of TESOL Quarterly, and Associate Editor of Language Assessment Quarterly, as well as serving on the editorial boards of a number of international journals including the Modern Language Journal.